Nolan had gotten up early that day. This was unusual enough in itself.

 Prove your courage, whatever your age.

 “Once you have reached the end of this road, you will be given three minutes.
-When they are up, you must have gotten away from us.
+When they are up, you must outrun us.
 If you are caught, you will be killed.
 If you reach HQ, you will be accepted.”

 Running through the woods to escape from the two silhouettes?
 He had to give it his all.
 This was his chance.
 Nolan put his bag down by the roadside.
 After a gulp of water, he found himself at the end of the road, ready to flee.
 He took a deep breath, mustered all the courage he could find and sped away, glancing briefly at the two figures.
 They watched him run off, their arms still crossed.
 Shivers ran down the young man’s back as he jumped easily over a tree trunk lying on the ground.